-The serious consequences of inappropriate behaviour on social media are underlined by the fact that during the last 5 years, there have been 263 Prohibition Orders issued by the Teacher Regulation Agency to teaching staff that involved misuse of social media/technology.
+The serious consequences of inappropriate behaviour on social media are underlined by the fact that there has been a significant number of Prohibition Orders issued by the Teacher Regulation Agency to teaching staff that involved misuse of social media/technology.

-All members of the school community are reminded that particularly in the context of social media, it is important to comply with the school policy on Digital Images and Video (see page ) and permission is sought before uploading photographs, videos or any other information about other people.
+All members of the school community are reminded that particularly in the context of social media, it is important to comply with the school policy on Error!
+Reference source not found. and permission is sought before uploading photographs, videos or any other information about other people.